ex8/tipon/README.md

 # Tipon
-Tipon is a backend infrastructure that allows users to tip other users built using a micro-services architecture.
+Tipon is a backend infrastructure that allows users to tip other users.
+It utilizes a distributed service architecture.

 ## Technologies
 - Go